 Just off the A348 and behind the Longham bridge lie two large and quite well hidden lakes.
 These lakes are primarily used as bankside storage reservoirs and serve as a backup to improve the security of the local public water supply.
 The reservoirs would supply the locality in the event of exisitng supplies being unavailable for whatever reason.

 The A348 is a busy road and parking is difficult.
 But there are a number of locations nearby where a car can be left.
 At the end of Millhams Lane near the recycling centre is a small car park used by dog walkers.
-I undestand that the parking in front of the Bridge House tavern/hotel is also public parking.
-There is also parking in nearby pubs and the Haskins Garden Centre.
-I am sure that if you use their facilities for a drink/meal and ask if you can leave the car for an hour or so they will be happy to oblige.
+I understand that the parking in front of the Bridge House tavern/hotel is also public parking.
+There is also parking in nearby private pub car parks.
+I would think that if you use their facilities for a drink/meal and ask if you can leave the car for an hour or so they will be happy to oblige.
 But, no guarantees.
+Be aware that Haskins garden centre though have emailed me (26/04/21) to indicate they do not want you to park in their car park at all unless you are actually engaged in shopping in their store.

 If you are parked near the bridge then there is a walkway between the houses which takes you through to the main lake.
 There is also an access lane with parking right near the lakes, but this is only available to license holding fishermen.